Dexter Industries: Inertial Motion Unit

 The Inertial Motion Unit (IMU) sensor combines an accelerometer and a gyroscope in one sensor.
-The sensor has six degrees of freedom, measuring x,y, and z axes for both the gyroscope and the accelerometer.
+The sensor has six degrees of freedom, measuring x, y, and z axes for both the gyroscope and the accelerometer.
 IMU users can create a "Segway" NXT, which enables a robot to stand on its tires and move in 360 degrees around its axis.
 In conjunction with Lego Mindstorms' NXT Ultrasonic Sensor, the robot can be trained to simultaneously sense and avoid obstacles.

 dCompass

 The dCompass is a compass sensor for Mindstorms NXT.
 This compact sensor detects magnetic fields for navigation and works on all three axis.
-Using a magnetic sensor, the sensor is able to measure the earth's magnetic field and returns a magnetic heading, telling you which way your robot is heading.
+Using a magnetic sensor, the sensor is able to measure the Earth's magnetic field and returns a magnetic heading, showing which way your robot is heading.
 The device can be used without calibration or, if needed, can be calibrated with software to account for magnetic fields to deliver a highly accurate compass heading.
 The sensor is supported in NXT-G, Labview, and ROBOTC.
 The sensor communicates with the NXT via I2C and can be placed on any port.